delta-rho/datadr/README.md

 install_github("datadr", "hafen")
 ```

-To use RHIPE with this package, get version 0.74 (unstable branch) from [here](https://github.com/saptarshiguha/RHIPE).
+To use RHIPE with this package, you need RHIPE version 0.73.1-5 from [here](http://ml.stat.purdue.edu/rhipebin/Rhipe_0.73.1-5.tar.gz).

-## Notes

-This is "research-grade" software, meaning that it is prototypical, potentially buggy, and will likely be changing as design issues are addressed.
-While it is being actively used in many projects, the main intent currently for sharing on github is for collaboration on development and not for distribution to the masses.
-Use at your own risk.

 ## License

 This software is currently under the BSD license.
 Please read the [license](https://github.com/hafen/datadr/blob/master/LICENSE.md) document.

+# Acknowledgement

+datadr development is sponsored by the DARPA XDATA program.